SameSalamander5710/DynamicFPSLimiter/Docs/Troubleshooting.md

 **Solution:**

-Run the app minimized to reduce GPU impact.
+Keep the app running minimized to reduce GPU impact.

 ## 2. Conflicts with Lossless Scaling